Martin-Rossi/EmotobikeBackend/readme.md

 	Parameters: collection_id
 	Returns:
 		- response with type: result ([CollectionObject])
 		- response with type: error (collection not found)

+## /collections/{collection_id}/objects

+List all objects belonging to this collection.

+> Note: only reaches to collections belonging to the current, authenticated user.

+	URL: /collections/{collection_id}/objects
+	Type: GET
+	Parameters: collection_id
+	Returns:
+		- response with type: result ([ObjectObjects])
+		- response with type: error (collection not found)

 ## /collections/{collection_id}/catalogs